by Seth Johnson, Vice-President, Large Projects and Medium Voltage

-Unlike the RVSS and VFD, the SynchroMVAR capacitor bank connects in parallel with the motors.
+Unlike the RVSS or VFD, the SynchroMVAR capacitor bank connects in parallel with the motors.
 As such, one single bank supports the voltage during the start of every individual motor connected on the same power feed, and subsequently, provides the needed reactive current for power factor correction of the entire power feed.

 Figure 4A shows the configurations with these solutions are used to support the start of motor(s) in 4 typical applications, from an individual indoor motor in an industrial facility, to water and gas pumping stations, and finally medium and large gas compression plants.

 Figure 4B shows the cost comparison.
 Except for the individual motor case where a single RVSS could be used to support the motor start, the SynchroMVAR proves to be the lowest cost solution in all other scenarios, and in fact significantly less expensive for the larger applications requiring multiple motors.